 Please note that this event is no longer running.
 This page is maintained for archival purposes.

 The RSC's Spectroscopy in a Suitcase scheme is an outreach activity which gives school students the chance to learn about spectroscopy through hands-on experience.
 As well as covering the principles of spectroscopic techniques, the activities use real-life contexts to demonstrate the applications of the techniques.
 The kits are hosted by Universities and events are delivered by University staff and students, so have a strong emphasis on encouraging school pupils to consider studying chemistry and the career opportunities available.
 The scheme is free of charge, with no costs involved for interested schools.
-Watch the video to learn more!

 Spectroscopy in a Suitcase (SIAS) is only available for booking in the UK and Ireland.
 The project is funded by the Royal Society of Chemistry and Science Foundation Ireland.